-Which Biases Are Impacting Your Decision-Making?An interview with James G. Dinan Professor at the Wharton School of the University of Pennsylvania and Co-Director of the Wharton Risk Center and Decision Processes Center
+Which Biases Are Impacting Your Decision-Making?An interview with Co-Director of the Wharton Risk Center and Decision Processes Center

 Howard Kunreuther and Michael Useem, professors at the Wharton Risk Management and Decision Processes Center, recently released a book called Mastering Catastrophic Risk: How Companies Are Coping with Disruption, for which they interviewed senior executives from 100 multinational companies.
 BRINK spoke to Professor Kunreuther about the biases that distort how executives think about risks and decision-making.